datacentricdesign/lab/collections/_courses/bsc-io1075-module1-2-assignment.md

 ## Task 3.3: Add a second button and light bulb (more states and conditions)

-# Task 4: Code Organisation
+# Task 4: Organise the logic into a function (functions)

-In this task you will learn how to use functions and classes to structure your code.
+In this task you will learn how to use functions to structure your code.

-## Task 4.1: Organise the logic into a function (functions)
-## Task 4.2: Organise the states into objects Button and LightBulb (object, classes)

-# Task 5: Control flow and loops

-In this task you will learn about control flows and loops to define more complex behaviours.

-## Task 5.1: Toggles (operators, if statements)
-## Task 5.2: Create a DimmableLightBulb and ColorLightBulb (floats, integers)
-## Task 5.3: Create a Long-press button (functions/methods)
-## Task 5.4: Light bulb patterns: blinking, fading (control loops)

-# Task 6: Specification
+# Task 5: Specification

-In this final task you will learn how to specify the structures and behaviours you have implemented through class and state diagrams
+In this final task you will learn how to specify the structures and behaviours you have implemented through state diagrams

-## Task 6.1: Draw a class diagram
-## Task 6.2: Draw a state diagram
+## Task 5.1: Draw a state diagram